Pressure gaps, geometric potentials, and nonpositively curved manifolds: Estimates for Type 2 surfaces

 for all $|x|<\ep$ and for all $s\in\R$ and

-for all $|x|<\ep$ and $s\in\wt{L}$.
-In order to simplify the argument whenever applicable, we will adopt the notation for the Riemannian metric $g$ specified for a surface introduced in Remark \ref{rem: surface_metric}. \begin{rem} Compared to the assumption in the previous section, the underlying manifold considered in this section is 2-dimensional and the curvature assumption near $T_{0}$ is weakened: the neighborhood of only a small subset $L$ of $T_{0}$ is assumed to satisfy the uniform curvature bound as in \eqref{eq: uniform curvature control}.
+for all $|x|<\ep$ and $s\in\wt{L}$ which is the lift of some interval $L\subset T_0$.
+To simplify the argument, whenever applicable, we will adopt the notation for the Riemannian metric $g$ specified for a surface introduced in Remark \ref{rem: surface_metric}. \begin{rem} Compared to the assumption in the previous section, the underlying manifold considered in this section is 2-dimensional, and the curvature assumption near $T_{0}$ is weakened: the neighborhood of only a small subset $L$ of $T_{0}$ is assumed to satisfy the uniform curvature bound as in \eqref{eq: uniform curvature control}.

-On the complement of $L$ in $T_{0}$ and its neighborhood, only the trivial upper bound (ie, zero) is imposed on the curvature.
-Despite the weaker assumption on the curvature, the low dimensionality of the manifold enables us a finer analysis to prove the similar estimates \eqref{eq: main} on $x_{w}$ and $\phi_{w}$ for $w=\Pi_{t,R}(\v)$.
-Furthermore, unlike the previous section where $R$ from the definition \eqref{eq: Pi} of the shadowing map $\Pi_{t,R}$ had to be carefully chosen, this setting is less sensitive to choice of $R$. \end{rem}
+On the complement of $L$ in $T_{0}$ and its neighborhood, only the trivial upper bound (i.e., zero) is imposed on the curvature.
+Despite the weaker assumption on the curvature, the low dimensionality of the manifold enables us to do a finer analysis to prove the similar estimates \eqref{eq: main} on $x_{w}$ and $\phi_{w}$ for $w=\Pi_{t,R}(\v)$.
+Furthermore, unlike in the previous section where $R$ from the definition \eqref{eq: Pi} of the shadowing map $\Pi_{t,R}$ had to be carefully chosen, this setting is less sensitive to the choice of $R$. \end{rem}

-\begin{rem} One can continue using techniques developed in the previous section to study the bouncing, asymptotic and crossing vectors.
-Nevertheless, in the surface setting, the geometric potential estimates were well-studied in \cite{gerber1999holder}.
+\begin{rem} One can continue using techniques developed in the previous section to study bouncing, asymptotic, and crossing vectors.
+However, the geometric potential estimates were well studied in the surface setting in \cite{gerber1999holder}.
 Without deviating from the main goal and to simplify the argument in this section, we will only focus on shadowing vectors $w=\Pi_{t,R}(\v)$. \end{rem}

-The goal of this section is to show that under this different set of assumptions the shadowing vector $w=\Pi_{t,R}(\v)$ satisfies the estimates on $x_{w}$ and $\phi_{w}$ as claimed in \eqref{eq: main}.
-Recalling that $\gamma_0$ is the length of $T_0$, we state it as a proposition below, which is the analogue of Proposition \ref{prop: estm_x_psi}. \begin{prop} There exists $Q=Q(R)>1$ independent of $t$ such that for any shadowing vector $w=\Pi_{t,R}(\v)$ and $\tau\in[0,\wt{t}]$ we have
+The goal of this section is to show that under this different set of assumptions, the shadowing vector $w=\Pi_{t,R}(\v)$ satisfies the estimates in $x_{w}$ and $\phi_{w}$ as claimed in \eqref{eq: main}.
+Recalling that $\gamma_{0}$ is the length of $T_{0}$, we state it as a proposition below, which is the analog of Proposition \ref{prop: estm_x_psi}. \begin{prop} There exists $Q=Q(R)>1$ independent of $t$ such that for any shadowing vector $w=\Pi_{t,R}(\v)$ and $\tau\in[0,\wt{t}]$ we have

 and

 and for any $\tau\in[0,\wt{t}-2\sqrt{2}\gamma_{0}]$,

 \end{prop}